 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.”
 1 Thessalonians 5:16-18 NKJV

-When our hearts are thankful for the smallest of things, we cannot be conquered by the mightiest of things.
+When our hearts are thankful in the smallest of things, we cannot be conquered by the mightiest of things.

 To be intoxicated with God through a heart of thankfulness is the soul’s greatest delight.

-People love to reveal the external, but they hate taking time to look on the internal.
+People love to reveal the external, but hate taking time to look at the internal.
+So long as externalities must be publicized, thankfulness will continually die.

-“Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him” (Colossians 3:17 NKJV).
-May we become men and women who give thanks to God in all things.
+May Colossians 3:17 (NKJV) flood our soul as we go into this week: “Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”

 Heavenly Father, You are the God of all things.
-That which is good, pure, righteous and holy dwells within Your Being.
-You alone, O God, can dictate and give good gifts.
+That which is good, pure, righteous and holy dwell within Your Being.
+You alone, O God, have authority to give good gifts.
 You alone love us unconditionally.
 Lord, we thank You for Your Son Who died upon the Cross for our sins.
 We thank You, Lord, for the Holy Spirit that guides and directs our steps.
-We thank You for food, clothing and shelter.
+We thank You for food, clothing, and shelter.
 Lord, You have blessed us abundantly!
-Even if we are in a tough situation with our family or finances, You, O Lord, have allowed it for a Divine purpose.
-We ourselves cannot imagine why we go through the trials of our life, but You do; for You allow nothing to come into our life without a reason.
+Even if we are in a tough situation with our family and finances, You, O Lord, have allowed it for a Divine purpose.
+We ourselves cannot imagine why we go through the trials of our life, but You know; for You allow nothing to come into our life without reason.
 We are thankful for this Truth, O God.
-May all areas and season of life draw us closer to You.
+May all areas and seasons of life draw us closer to You.
 May we allow the Holy Spirit to sanctify us.
 We trust in You, O God, for You are faithful.
-We thank You that You called us and You were willing to send Your Son to the Cross, in order that we might have fellowship with You.
-We thank You for all things, Lord; for You made all things and You have a plan for all things.
+We thank You that You called us.
+We are thankful that You were willing to send Your Son to the Cross, in order that we might have fellowship with You.
+May all come to believe in our Lord and Savior, Jesus Christ.
+We thank You for all things, Lord.
+You are the One Who made all things and have a plan for all things.
 Glory be to You, Heavenly Father.
 In Jesus’ name, Amen.